rahul385/Upload-Package-To-Pypi/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interested in creating and publishing a simple package to pypi so that any Python programmer could use my package.
-Pypi is a is a repository of software for the Python programming language.
+For this project, I was interested in creating and publishing a simple package to PyPi so that any Python programmer could install and use my package.
+Pypi is a repository of software for the Python programming language.
 It is used by Python developers to publicize and share their software.

-I chose to have avery basic Python module in the form of calculating nearest-squares, since the objective was to learn how to upload a package to PyPi and make it available for general public.
+I chose to have a very basic Python module in the form of calculating nearest-squares, since the objective was to learn how to upload a package to PyPi and make it available for general public.

 The package can be used by all Python users after installing it.
 Below is a sample usage:
 ```